jamie-pate/jstruct/README.md

 It reads annotated comments from the structure declarations in your header, and creates custom macros and functions that efficiently and automatically do your dirty work.

+## Supported So Far

+ * Export structs containing primitive types and arrays to same. (char*, int, bool, uint64_t etc)
+ * Mechanical parsing of annotated header files to produce augmented struct declarations and data tables used by the export process.

 # Sample

 ```